 Make sure the zucchinis are not very small as it might be a bit difficult to core them.
 Depending on the size, cut them to 2 or 3 pieces and remove the core carefully without ripping the bottom.
 You could use an apple corer, a small knife or a teaspoon like I do.

 Pick an oven dish that is not very big as ideally, you would like the veggies to just fit in standing.
 If the dish is big, you might find it difficult to place them standing, especially with the peppers.
 Fill in all veggies with the stuffing filling and close with their lids the tomatoes and peppers.
 If you have any leftover filling you can put it between the veggies in the dish.

-We love having this with some greek yoghurt or feta cheese at the side.
-I know the yoghurt might sound a bit bold but believe me, it goes very well with the filling.
+We love having this with some greek yogurt or feta cheese on the side.
+I know the yogurt might sound a bit bold but believe me, it goes very well with the filling.

 You can store any leftover veggies in the fridge and consume them within the next 3 days.
 In my opinion, food that has grains in it doesn’t freeze very well.
 I find that the rice or grains become a bit soggy after defrosting so I don’t really recommend it.